mtlynch/mtlynch.io/_posts/2017-06-10-greenpithumb.md

   <figcaption>{{ fig_caption | markdownify | remove: "<p>" | remove: "</p>" }}</figcaption>
 </figure>

 My friend [Jeet](https://github.com/JeetShetty) had just started learning to program, so I proposed the project to him as a vehicle for learning about effective programming techniques and healthy software engineering practices like code reviews, unit tests, and continuous integration.
-Jeet was up for it, and we set off on what we *thought* would be a two or three month project.
+Jeet was up for it, and we set off on what we *thought* would be a two- or three-month project.

 # Why make another Pi-powered gardening bot?